Allergy Safe Adult Care Facilities

-- Have a complete list of foods that cause allergic reactions among residents.
-Know how to recognize food allergens on product labels.
-For more information on allergen labelling, visit Canadian Food Inspection Agency www.inspection.gc.ca/food/information-for-consumers/fact-sheets/food-allergies/eng/1332442914456/1332442980290
+- Have a complete list of foods that cause allergic reactions among residents and know how to recognize food allergens on product labels.
+For more information on allergen labelling, visit the Canadian Food Inspection Agency https://inspection.canada.ca/food-labels/labelling/consumers/food-allergies/eng/1332442914456/1332442980290

 - Read the ingredients list each time they buy a food or receive a food delivery.
 Ingredients in packaged foods can change without notice.
-Do not assume that a food served previously is safe.
+Do not assume that a food served before is safe

-- Prevent cross-contamination by washing hands, utensils, and food preparation surfaces well between preparing different foods.
+- Prevent cross-contamination.
+Wash hands, utensils and food preparation surfaces well between preparing different foods

 - Be aware of the needs of residents with food allergy whenever food is offered, not just at regular meal and snack times.
-Celebrations, demonstrations, and craft activities can involve food.
-Food can be brought in unexpectedly by visitors.
+Celebrations, demonstrations and craft activities can involve food.
+Visitors can bring food in unexpectedly

-- During social gatherings such as picnics, if needed, pack separate meals for residents with food allergy.
+- For social gatherings like picnics, pack separate meals for residents with food allergy

-- Call the restaurant to see if meals can be prepared without the resident’s allergens.
+- Call restaurants a head of time to see if meals can be prepared without the resident’s allergens.
 Restaurant staff may not have the training to deal with food allergy.
-If in doubt, choose another restaurant.
+If in doubt, choose another restaurant

 What is oral allergy syndrome?

 Many people with tree or grass pollen allergies also develop food allergy to certain raw fruits and vegetables.
-This is called Oral Allergy Syndrome (OAS).
-OAS can lead to itching and mild swelling of the lips, and in the mouth and throat.
+This is called Oral Allergy Syndrome (OAS) or pollen food allergy syndrome.
+OAS can lead to itching and mild swelling of the lips and in the mouth and throat.
 It is uncommon for OAS related reactions to become severe.
 Adults with OAS can often eat the fruits or vegetables if they are cooked.
-If there is doubt, make sure that the resident’s health care provider is included in the development of the resident’s care plan.
+If in doubt, include the resident’s health care provider when developing the resident’s care plan.